Its hard not to want to pet the fluffy brown and white Large Tolype Moth when it is resting within reach.

 The Large Tolype Moth is a type of Lappet Moth.
-A lappet is a fold or flap historically seen on the white 'bonnet's worn by women in the 18th century.
-The caterpillar of this type of moth has a kind of flap on its prolegs.
-The very different looking adult has a heap of white fur on its body, legs and antennae.
-They are medium to large in size.
-Their hindwings are a light brown with thin white, wavy lines that span across them.
+A lappet is a fold or flap historically seen on the white bonnets, or head coverings, worn by women in the 18th century.
+The caterpillar of this type of moth has a kind of flap on its prolegs, which are those back fleshy legs that eventually disappear after it develops.
+The adult moth has a very different look with a heap of white fur covering its body, legs and antennae.
+The wings are light brown with thin white, wavy lines that crossing them.
+This is a medium to large moth and all that extra fur adds to its visibility.

 Scientific Name: Tolype velleda